 When you’re starting out, you’re on a tight budget.
 So, marketing to all and sundry isn’t the most cost-effective way to spend your pennies!

 You DO, however, have to spend SOME money on marketing to draw those first clients in.
+You can also hire a marketing agency in Kent to do this and enhance your marketing strategy.
 Once you’ve got them, they’ll offer reviews or word-of-mouth recommendations, which is free marketing that generates much stronger customer relationships, too.

 Think about who you want as an ideal customer.
 What do they read?
 Which websites do they visit?
 Where do they go in your local community?
 Mix some online and offline marketing to get the best results.
 Try flyers in your local area, and digital adverts on social media platforms that are targeted at your ideal demographic.